nd1012/CSV-Parser/CSV-Parser DocFx/index.md

 - `CreateHeaders`: create automatic headers (0..n)
 - `AddColumn`: add/insert a column (optional using a field value factory)
 - `RemoveColumn`: remove a column
+- `MoveColumn`: move a column to another position
+- `SwapColumn`: swap two columns
+- `ReorderColumns`: apply a new column order
 - `AddRow`: add a validated row
 - `Validate`: validate the CSV table
 - `Clear`: clear row (and header) data